gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Another way of describing the sort of fit we’re aiming for is that there is no wiggle room in the shoe.
 There should be no way for the shoe and the foot to move against each other.
 However, that is not a sufficient description because we’d also say that of a good fit for a hiking shoe.
-And yet, the hiking shoe should cradle the foot firmly while providing excess room for your toes and forefoot to swell over the course of a hike, which is very much not what we want for a climbing shoe.
+And yet, the hiking shoe should cradle the foot firmly while providing excess toebox room for your toes and forefoot to swell over the course of a hike, which is very much not what we want for a climbing shoe.

 <!--* no dead space, especially in the toebox and heel (that means: even if they’re not crimped up against the toebox, the toes will have to touch it)-->
 To be more precise, we want a fit that has no dead space between foot and shoe, or as little as possible, especially in the toebox and heel.